levigilbert/godot-LDtk-import/README.md

 ## Options:
 - Import_Collisions: If you want to import collision for the tiles (see import collisions below) or not
+- Import_Custom_Entities: If you want to import your own Resources (see entities), this should be set to true.
+Keep in mind that this will remove the other node options (they will still be imported, but only as Node2D).

 ## Importing Collisions:
-- Create a layer called "Collisions", any tile in it will have a RectangleShape2D added to it
+- Create a layer called "Collisions", any tile in it will have a RectangleShape2D added to in a new layer.

 ### Entities:
 You can set up how your entities are imported: